-Orlando’s wonders don’t just attract visitors from all over the world — we also boast a global mix of citizens, including vibrant Asian-American and Pacific Islander (AAPI) communities that are as richly diverse as the countries they represent.
+Orlando’s wonders don’t just attract visitors from all over the world — we also boast a global mix of citizens, including vibrant Asian American and Pacific Islander (AAPI) communities that are as richly diverse as the countries they represent.
 In addition to headlining one of Orlando’s most popular dining and nightlife districts, Mills 50, AAPI influence on local culture and history can be found throughout the destination, including unique restaurants, shops and annual celebrations that you’ll want to experience while you’re here.
 Start here to discover it all!

 Learn more: Diversity & Inclusion in Orlando

 When refugees fleeing the Vietnam War settled in Orlando during the 1970s, they built businesses, homes, churches and families, particularly in the downtown area, becoming an integral part of our societal fabric in the process.
 Today, second- and third-generation Vietnamese Americans help shape Central Florida’s social, economic and political landscape while honoring their ancestors’ traditions.